What Are the Symptoms of Low Testosterone (Deficiency)?

 Determining If You Have Testosterone Deficiency

-In addition to blood tests and physical examination, a brief screening instrument has also been developed by researchers at St. Louis University to aid in the diagnosis of hypogonadism.
+In addition to blood tests and physical examination, researchers at St. Louis University have also developed a brief screening instrument to aid in diagnosing hypogonadism.
 Known as the Androgen Deficiency in the Aging Male (ADAM) questionnaire:

 - Do you have a decrease in sex drive?